 What we’re going to do when we represent you is get all of your medical records.
 You may have had past injuries; you may have had other conditions, including degeneration, arthritis, or other potential medical complications that might make your injury worse or might even show some of the same symptoms that were caused by the injury of the negligent driver.
 Without qualified medical experts examining these records and giving their opinion about the true cause of your symptoms, your injuries, and your limitations, you’d be giving away your claim.

 It’s a process.
 It requires the involvement of good doctors and experts who have a record of providing sound testimony in court and can present your full, medical picture to the jury.
 Do not give it over to the insurance company.
 We’re going to present the evidence.

 The judge will decide what the jury hears.
 It will be fair for both sides and it will be controlled.
 Because we do it in a systematic way, we’re best positioned to get the best recovery for you.

 I’m here today in my Clearwater office.
 Call me on my mobile phone.
 Let’s start talking.
 Let’s start making some good decisions early on for the best outcome down the road.

 Were you or a loved one involved in a crash in Tampa Bay and have questions about releasing medical records to insurance companies?
-Contact our experienced Tampa Bay Car Accident Lawyers at Perenich The Law Firm today for a free consultation and case evaluation.
+Contact our experienced Tampa Bay Car Accident Lawyers at Perenich Law Injury Attorneys today for a free consultation and case evaluation.

 Our law firm handles cases for victims wrongfully injured by the negligence of others.
 Let us fight for you and your family.